The Supreme Court keeps Texas abortion law in place, but agrees to review it

 But other court observers see it as only a matter of time before a conservative court majority, explicitly or implicitly, strikes down Roe v.
 Wade and other abortion precedents of the last half century.

-What's more, the law is so broad in its reach it would seem to include as potential targets even people who drive patients to a clinics or those who help them go to other states to secure an abortion.
+What's more, the law is so broad in its reach that it would seem to include as potential targets even people who drive patients to a clinic or those who help them go to other states to secure an abortion.

 Timeline of legal challenges up to this point

-In early September, the high court allowed the law to go into effect, turning away the challenge brought by of clinics, doctors, and their patients who sought to block the law while its merits were litigated in the lower courts.
+In early September, the high court allowed the law to go into effect, turning away the challenge brought by clinics, doctors and patients who sought to block the law while its merits were litigated in the lower courts.

 The vote was 5-to-4, with Chief Justice John Roberts and the court's three liberals in dissent.
 "The statutory scheme before the court is not only unusual but unprecedented," Roberts wrote back then, noting that the "consequence appears to be to insulate the state from responsibility for implementing and enforcing the regulatory regime."